rick-heig/nvme_csd/pcb/README.md

 Note: USB3 has only 2 high speed differential signals, HDMI has only 3.
 So they can only carry PCIe x1.
 USB-C could carry PCIe x2 but is not suitable because routing of PERST (PCIe reset) and WAKE signals, which would have to use the auxiliary lines in the USB-C connector, but these lines can be reversed because USB-C can be plugged both ways...

+Note: Long miniDP cables don't work.
+We had success with 0.5m cables but issues with 1m cables.

+Note: The PERST / PEWAKE signales should have the solderbriges (JP2, JP8) connected so they are routed to the female M.2 connector.

 ## MiniDP to x2 M.2

 ![MDPM2](../res/images/M2_MDP.png)